 At the beginning of their research, they will be interested in the basics: cost, services and amenities, activities, etc. Interactive surveys and blog posts/guides discussing financial scenarios, senior living overview, and family decisions work well in this stage.

 In the consideration stage, prospects begin to explore floor plans, virtual tours, and reviews, so blogs and guides related to finding the right community, home vs. community pros & cons, and downsizing tips are valuable at this stage.

 In the decision stage, most prospects are in direct communication with the sales team, but the website can support this stage with helpful items like packing lists and transitional topics.

-Hint: Call Senior Living SMART for a free website audit to find your best opportunities to improve website traffic and lead conversion.
+Hint: Call Senior Living SMART for a website audit to find your best opportunities to improve website traffic and lead conversion.

 - Pro Tip: Create a content calendar with topics and keywords related to each prospect stage.
 Hire a professional copywriter!
 (And remember: you get what you pay for in that department.)
 Link all blogs to a piece of premium content, such as a guide, tip sheet, or infographic—gate it (put the item behind a form) so you can turn anonymous blog readers into contacts that you nurture.